 Environmental requirements and renewable energy mandates at both the federal and state levels have a significant impact on the cost of energy and capacity in PJM markets.
-Renewable energy credit markets are markets related to the production and purchase of wholesale power, but are not subject to FERC regulation.
-RECs markets are not transparent.
+Attempts to extend the definition of renewable energy to include nuclear power in order to provide subsidies to nuclear power could increase this impact if successful.
+Renewable energy credit markets are markets related to the production and purchase of wholesale power, but are not subject to FERC regulation unless bundled with a wholesale sale of electric energy.20 REC markets are not transparent.
 Data on RECs prices and markets are not publicly available.
 RECs markets are, as an economic fact, integrated with PJM markets including energy and capacity markets, but are not formally recognized as part of PJM markets.